Time-of-Day (5-8 p.m.) Rate FAQs

 Yes, you can set up alerts to be notified when your usage is on track for a higher bill than expected at smud.org/MyEnergyTools.

 Will SMUD turn off my air conditioner during summer peak hours?

 No. You will always have control over your air conditioner and all of your appliances.

 What tools are available to help me manage my electricity use?

-Use our interactive My Energy Tools charts to learn about your yearly, daily, even hourly electricity use for the past 24 hours, or any hour, day or month for the past 24 months.
+Use our interactive My Energy Tools charts to learn about your yearly, daily and even hourly electricity use for the past 24 hours or any hour, day or month for the past 24 months.
 This will help you learn more about your household’s energy habits.
 You can also set an energy savings goal and track your progress.
 Log in any time and view your usage through smud.org/MyEnergyTools.